-Capital assets, which include property, plant, equipment and infrastructure assets (e.g. roads, bridges, curbs, streets, sidewalks, and similar items acquired subsequent to January 1, 2004), are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$10,000 and an estimated useful life in excess of two years.
+Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, curbs, streets, sidewalks, and similar items acquired subsequent to January 1, 2004), are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
+The government defines capital assets as assets with an initial, individual cost of more than \$10,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets should be reported at acquisition value rather than fair value.

-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
+The cost of routine maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.
-The total interest expense incurred by the City during the current year was \$281,440.
-Of this amount, none was applicable to construction of capital assets.
+The total interest expense incurred by the City during the current year was \$259,100.
+Of this amount, none was applicable to the construction of capital assets.